bazilinskyy/truck-driver-profile/README.md

 Code Description
 -----

-In order to explore stability correlation analysis has been used to examine if there exists a linear relationship between variables.
-To further understand how stable different ranges are for a particular metric, clustering analysis has been used.
-The spatial stability analysis has been split based on the environment i.e. urban areas and motorways.
+In order to explore stability, correlation analysis has been used to examine if a linear relationship exists between variables.
+Clustering analysis has been used to understand further how stable; different ranges are for a particular metric.
+The spatial stability analysis has been split based on the environment, i.e. urban areas and motorways.

 All the jupyter notebooks can be found inside [tdstability](tdstability/) folder.